stytchauth/stytch-python/DEVELOPMENT.md

 ## Testing

+Run the core unit tests with `python -m unittest discover -s stytch/`.

-Run unit tests with `python -m unittest`.
+Run the codegen unit tests with `python -m unittest discover -s codegen/`

+Run the integration tests with `python -m unittest discover -s integration_test/`

+The integration tests call the test API of Stytch to ensure you can call all methods.
+It requires setting up the following environment variables:

+- `STYTCH_PYTHON_RUN_INTEGRATION_TESTS=1`
+- `STYTCH_PROJECT_ID=your-stytch-project-id`
+- `STYTCH_SECRET=your-stytch-secret`

 ## Issues and Pull Requests